Existence, uniqueness and stability of steady vortex rings of small cross-section: Introduction and main results

-Our existence result is established by an improved Lyapunov--Schmidt reduction argument on planar vortex patch problem in \cite{CPY}.
-Compared with the method taken in \cite{CPY}, our approach in the present paper is the first time reduction argument being used to deal with a non-uniform elliptic operator.
+Our result on the existence is established by an improved Lyapunov-Schmidt reduction argument on planar vortex patch problem in \cite{CPY}, where the degenerate direction is eliminated by vortex ring location consistent with foresaid condition (a).
+Compared with the method used in \cite{CPY}, our approach in the present paper is the modulation argument being used to deal with a non-uniform elliptic operator and Heaviside nonlinearity for the first time.
 To obtain desired estimates, we use an equivalent integral formulation of the problem, and introduce a weighted $L^\infty$ norm to handle the degeneracy at infinity and singularity near $z$-axis.
 Another difficulty in our construction is the lack of compactness, which arises from whole-space $\mathbb R^3$.
 To overcome it, we will use a few techniques, so that versions of Ascoli--Arzel\`a theorem can be applied to recover the compactness.

-There are similar existence results for different types of steady vortex rings in the works \cite{AS, Bad,CWZ,DV, Fra1, Fra2, FT}.
+There are similar results on the existence for different types of steady vortex rings in the works \cite{AS, Bad,CWZ,DV, Fra1, Fra2, FT}.
 For instance, de Valeriola et al. \cite{DV} constructed vortex rings with $C^{1,\alpha}$ regularity by mountain pass theorem, and recently Cao et al. \cite{CWZ} studied desingularization of vortex rings by solving variational problems for the potential vorticity $\zeta$.
-However, in the absence of a comprehensive uniqueness theory, the corresponding relations between solutions with fixed vorticity distributions constructed by the various methods remains unclear.
+However, in the absence of a comprehensive uniqueness theory, the problem that whether the solutions with fixed vorticity distributions obtained by various methods coincide remains unsolved.
 Our second main result is to address this question.